rainbow-dust/server/README.md

   - create/modify/query/delete collect
   - it will be used for user to collect note... it will be used for user to organize their own data and also for recommendation system
 - notice
-  - create/modify/query/delete note
+  - notice count/list/detail query, isRead modify
-  - it will be used for notice user when someone like, comment, collect, follow, or system notice...
+  - notice user when someone like, comment, collect, follow, or system notice...
-- statistic
+- statistics
-  - query statistic info
+  - query statistics info for charts or logs
-  - it mainly about two part, one is the server itself, the other is the user, data will be store in 'statistic' and 'statistic_action'
+  - it mainly about two part, one is for reform the server's data, the other is the users' actions, data will be store in 'statistics' and 'statistics_actions'

+---

+- auth
+  - jwt
+- upload
+  - upload file

 ## deployment